GeoscienceAustralia/dea-knowledge-hub/docs/_templates/home-v1.rst

       .. rubric:: DEA Tech Alerts and Changelog

-      Find out about the latest updates to DEA's products and services, as well as planned and unplanned outages.
+      Find out about the latest updates to DEA's products and services, planned maintenance, and any outages that may occur.

       `Visit the DEA Tech Alerts and Changelog </tech-alerts-changelog/>`_